 - You’re more likely to complete surveys on your phone in your spare time (think about the time you already spend on your device)

-- If you get notified of short surveys or a quick poll directly on your phone, this may be the only way you’ll actually participate in these types qustionnaires
+- If you get notified of short surveys or a quick poll directly on your phone, this may be the only way you’ll actually participate in these types questionnaires

 - Keep a pulse on your survey taking by having access to your surveys account at your fingertips

-Some of the best paid survey sites offer survey apps, so if you have a cell phone and can download apps, you should do so.
+Some of the best paid survey sites offer survey apps on Google Play and the Apple Store, so if you have a cell phone and can download apps, you should do so.

-Here’s a short list of providers who offer a free surveys app:
+Here’s a short list of paid survey sites who offer a free surveys app: